Below prospective students will find answers to several commonly-asked questions.

 Can I apply with GMAT scores, or are GRE scores required?

-You can submit GMAT scores instead of GRE scores, however while MBA programs tend to favor the GMAT, the GRE is less expensive, more frequently offered, and is our preferred test.
+However, you can submit GMAT or GRE scores.
+The GRE is less expensive, is more frequently offered, and is our preferred test over the GMAT.
+Once again, neither test is required.
 For more information, visit the Master in Finance admissions page.

 No, with the exception of the English language tests.
 Admitted students who score below a 27 on the speaking subsection of the TOEFL iBT will be required to take an English placement test at Princeton.
 Students who do not pass the test will be required to enroll in English Language Program classes.